 - During the process, consequences are given to the sufferer by the group should the addict choose not to accept rehabilitation.
 These penalties must be carried out if treatment is turned down.

 - Johnson Method – The Johnson Method was developed by Dr. Vernon Johnson in the 1960s.
 Dr. Johnson’s method has seven different elements which include:

 - Team – A trained interventionist organizes a team that normally consists of friends, family, loved ones, and sometimes business associates who are affected by the person’s addiction.

 - Planning – This component determines the time and place of the intervention.
 This is also the point where letters to the sufferer are discussed and what will be written in them.

-- Addiction Only – The intervention concentrates on the addiction and only the addiction.
+- Addiction Only – This concentrates on the addiction and only the addiction.
 It does not include any previous issues or problems.

 - Evidence – This step includes providing proof of how the addiction is affecting the individual lives of the group.
 This is often presented in the form of a letter, and the examples should be especially detailed.

-- Treatment Options – Optimally, the intervention will end with the sufferer accepting treatment.
+- Treatment Options – Optimally, it will end with the sufferer accepting treatment.
 However, the person needs to be offered three different options from which to choose.

 - Family Systemic Method – This method is much different from the regular and Johnson methods.
 There are four main parts which consist of:

 - All meetings are conducted by an interventionist, and every planned meeting is known by the person fighting the addiction.
 He or she is present in the very first meeting.